-The primary focus of Summit’s reading program is to develop competent readers who are able to obtain and analyze information from written language as well as to develop in each child a desire to read for enjoyment as well as information.
+The primary focus of Summit’s reading program at the Lower School is to develop competent readers who are able to obtain and analyze information from written language as well as to develop in each child a desire to read for enjoyment as well as information.
 Students are exposed to a variety of texts and formats throughout their years in the program.
 In grades 3-8, students participate annually in the NYS ELA assessment.

 Elementary School: Our elementary reading curriculum provides students with instruction